AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a tutorial

+1. Adding a tutorial to TAbs

+   1. Prerequisites: Have at least one existing tutorial in the list (can use `list` command to verify).

+   2. Test case: `add_tutorial t/T1 m/CS2103T d/2025-11-15`<br>
+      Expected: A new tutorial with ID `T1`, module code `CS2103T`, and date `2025-11-15` is added.
+Details of the added tutorial are shown in the status message.
+The tutorial list is displayed showing all tutorials.

+   3. Test case: `add_tutorial t/T11 m/CS2103T d/2025-11-15 id/A1234567X`<br>
+      Expected: A new tutorial with ID `T11` is added with one student (A1234567X).
+Details of the added tutorial are shown in the status message.

+   4. Test case: `add_tutorial t/T12 m/CS2103T d/2025-11-15 id/A1234567X id/A7654321Y`<br>
+      Expected: A new tutorial with ID `T12` is added with two students.
+Details of the added tutorial are shown in the status message.

+   5. Test case: `add_tutorial t/T1 m/CS2103T d/2025-11-15` (where `T1` already exists)<br>
+      Expected: No tutorial is added.
+Error message indicates that the tutorial already exists.

+   6. Test case: `add_tutorial t/T13 m/CS2103T d/2025-13-15` (invalid date)<br>
+      Expected: No tutorial is added.
+Error message indicates invalid date format.

+   7. Test case: `add_tutorial t/T14 m/CS2103T` (missing required date)<br>
+      Expected: No tutorial is added.
+Error message indicates invalid command format.

+   8. Test case: `add_tutorial t/T15 m/CS2103T d/2025-11-15 m/CS2040` (duplicate prefix)<br>
+      Expected: No tutorial is added.
+Error message indicates duplicate prefixes.

+   9. Test case: `add_tutorial t/T16 m/CS2103T d/2025-01-01 from/T1` (extra prefix)<br>
+      Expected: No tutorial is added.
+Error message indicates extra unexpected prefix

+### Copying an existing tutorial

+1. Copying a tutorial while all tutorials are being shown

+   1. Prerequisites: List all tutorials using the `list` command.
+At least one tutorial (e.g., `T1`) exists in the list.

+   2. Test case: `copy_tutorial t/T20 from/T1 d/2025-12-01`<br>
+      Expected: A new tutorial with ID `T20` is created by copying from `T1` with the new date `2025-12-01`.
+All students from `T1` are copied to `T20`.
+Details of the copy operation are shown in the status message.
+The tutorial list is displayed showing all tutorials.

+   3. Test case: `copy_tutorial t/T21 from/T1 d/2025-12-02`<br>
+      Expected: Another copy is successfully created with ID `T21`.

+   4. Test case: `copy_tutorial t/T1 from/T1 d/2025-12-03` (new ID same as source)<br>
+      Expected: No tutorial is copied.
+Error message indicates that the tutorial ID already exists.

+   5. Test case: `copy_tutorial t/T22 from/T99 d/2025-12-04` (source tutorial doesn't exist)<br>
+      Expected: No tutorial is copied.
+Error message indicates that the source tutorial ID does not exist.

+   6. Test case: `copy_tutorial t/T23 from/T1 d/2025-13-05` (invalid date)<br>
+      Expected: No tutorial is copied.
+Error message indicates invalid date format.

+   7. Test case: `copy_tutorial t/T24 from/T1` (missing required date)<br>
+      Expected: No tutorial is copied.
+Error message indicates missing required prefix.

+   8. Test case: `copy_tutorial t/T25 from/T1 d/2025-12-06 t/T26` (duplicate prefix)<br>
+      Expected: No tutorial is copied.
+Error message indicates unexpected prefixes.

+   9. Test case: `copy_tutorial t/T16 from/T1 d/2025-01-01 m/CS2103T` (extra prefix)<br>
+      Expected: No tutorial is copied.
+Error message indicates extra unexpected prefix

+2. Copying a tutorial while only some tutorials are being shown

+   1. Prerequisites: List only some tutorials by using the `find t/1` command to display only tutorials with IDs containing `1`.

+   2. Test cases are the same as above, and should produce the same results since the `copy_tutorial` command acts on the entire tutorial list in TAbs.
+After the command, the displayed list reverts to displaying all tutorials.

 ### Deleting a tutorial

 1. Deleting a tutorial while all tutorials are being shown